Skip to main content

 (versão em português logo abaixo)

 The term conlang refers to planned, constructed, or artificial languages.
-Although it seems a new subject it has been explored for a long time.
+Although it may seem like a new subject, it has been explored for a long time.

-I created a language myself, during the late 1990ies, when I was 17.
-There must have been some unconscious reasons for that, but what I can say is that I just loved languages, cultures and wanted to mix them as much as I could.
-I had had contact with Esperanto but, honestly, I had no idea that "conlanging" was something more comon than I expected.
-Now, after investing in studying Psichoanalic Semiotics at PUC-SP, and focused on the theame of Language Creation, I believe this phenomenum may have a lot to say.
-But let's start by this very short introduction.
+I created a language myself during the late 1990s when I was 17.
+There must have been some unconscious reasons for that, but what I can say is that I just loved languages and cultures and wanted to mix them as much as I could.
+I had contact with Esperanto, but honestly, I had no idea that “conlanging” was something more common than I expected.
+Now, after investing in studying Psychoanalytic Semiotics at PUC-SP and focusing on the theme of Language Creation, I believe this phenomenon may have a lot to say.
+But let’s start with this very short introduction.

-The concept deserved the interest of the semioticist Umberto Eco, having relevance in his book "The search for the perfect language" whose approach is made in chronological order beginning in Greece and then in the Abrahamic mythology, mentioning no less than God transferring the language to Adam and then confusing the tongues in the narrative of Babel Tower construction.
+The concept deserved the interest of the semioticist Umberto Eco, having relevance in his book “The Search for the Perfect Language,” whose approach is made in chronological order beginning in Greece and then in the Abrahamic mythology, mentioning no less than God transferring the language to Adam and then confusing the tongues in the narrative of the Babel Tower construction.

 The author focuses on Europe, passing through moments in which the search for a linguistic solution to the dissatisfaction with aspects of natural languages guided or became entangled with important philosophical movements that marked the history of humanity.
 In the last moments of the narrative, the constructed languages, such as Volapük and Esperanto, are mentioned.